micfun123/micfun123/README.md

 ### Projects

 - **Simplex Bot:** A Discord bot aimed at providing various functionalities within Discord servers.
-Developed using JavaScript with Discord.js.
+Developed using python starting with discord.py and then moving to py-cord.
 [GitHub Repository](https://github.com/micfun123/Simplex_bot)
 - **Unknown Coin:** Created a cryptocurrency project at the age of 14.
 [GitHub Repository](https://github.com/Unknown-Coin/unknownCoin)
 - **Internet-Controlled Christmas Tree:** Developed a project allowing anyone to change the lights of a Christmas tree globally via a Discord bot.
 [GitHub Repository](https://github.com/micfun123/Discord_Controlled_Christmas_Tree)